michielp1807/FoobarSongrequestTwitchBot/README.md

 * [The two folders in this repository](https://github.com/MichielP1807/FoobarSongrequestTwitchBot/archive/master.zip "Download this repository")

-##Commands:
+## Commands:

 * !songrequest [search query] - request songs from the Foobar2000 playlist

-* !currentsong - bot will post the artist and title of the currently playing song in chat
+* !currentsong - bot will post the artist and title of the currently playing song in chat (works via whispers as well)

-* !previoussong - bot will post the artist and title of the previous song in chat
+* !previoussong - bot will post the artist and title of the previous song in chat (works via whispers as well)

-* !queuelength - bot will post the length of the playback queue in chat
+* !queuelength - bot will post the length of the playback queue in chat (works via whispers as well)

 * !ping - bot responds with pong! to verify it is working

-##Features:
+## Features:

 * Cooldowns for individual songs and for individual users

 * Automatically save requests that aren't in your playlist to a text file

-##How to setup:
+## How to setup:

 ####  1. Setting up foobar2000